superruzafa/visual-elixir-reference/content/en/functions/Keyword/replace_-3.md

 {{< signature >}}

-Alters the value stored under `key` to value, but only if the entry `key` already exists in keywords.
+Puts `value` under `key` only if the key already exists in keywords.

+In case the key exists multiple times in the keyword list, it removes later occurrences.

 {{< figure src="images/functions/Keyword/replace_-3.svg" >}}